malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * This project aims to predict customer satisfaction from the [Santander Customer Satisfaction](https://www.kaggle.com/competitions/santander-customer-satisfaction) Kaggle Challenge.

 ## Overview
 * The goal is to predict the probability that a customer is unsatisfied, using the area under the ROC curve (AUC) as the evaluation metric.
 This project formulates the problem as a binary classification task.
 A Logistic Regression was applied as a baseline model.
 To improve performance, more advanced models such as XGBoost and Random Forest were used.
-The best model was able to predict Customer dissastisfaction 67% of the time.
+The best model was able to predict Customer dissatisfaction 67% of the time.
 Currently the best performance on Kaggle is  82%.

-## Summary of Workdone
+## Summary of Work Done
 **Data**
 * A train CSV file containing anonymized features.
 * **Target**: A binary classification indicating customer satisfaction.
 TARGET column (1 for dissatisfied, 0 for satisfied).